floriandootz/VolleyBall/README.md

 - Can also fall back to a local resource file within the APK if no cache is available

 ## Disadvantages
-- Expects you to use JSON for requests and responses
+- Only parses JSON responses

 ## Requirements
 minSdkVersion 8 (same as Volley)